datapartyjs/dataparty-blog/content/blog/rfparty-a new way to see ble.md

 ]
 ---

+Today, Millions of IoT devices emit wireless BLE advertisements.

 [Rfparty](https://play.google.com/store/apps/details?id=xyz.dataparty.rfparty) is an app for exploring your wireless world.

-Today, Millions of IoT devices emit wireless BLE signals.
 Built for educators, developers, cybersecurity specialist and the privacy minded to audit these BLE signals.

 ## Is BLE Private?